mantidproject/mantid/docs/source/algorithms/LoadMcStas-v1.rst

    Number of histograms in hist data: 1
    Name of hist data: Edet.dat_ws

+**Example - Comparing event data entries in a McStas Nexus file:**

+The mcstas_event_hist.h5 McStas Nexus file contains two event data entries: named k01_events_dat_list_p_x_y_n_id_t and k02_events_dat_list_p_x_y_n_id_t, one from each of two detector banks of the instrument simulated.
+These are loaded individually into separate workspaces.
+In addition, this algorithm returns the workspace EventData_ws, which contains the sum of all event data entries in the McStas Nexus file.
+In the example below shown how tests that the algorithm has done is correctly.

 .. testcode:: CheckEqualScattering

     # Load the data into tuple
     ws = LoadMcStas('mcstas_event_hist.h5')

-    # Calculate total of all scattering
+    # Calculate total of all event data entries
     all_scattering_event_ws = mtd['EventData_ws']
     total_all = 0
     for i in range(all_scattering_event_ws.getNumberHistograms()):
       total_all += all_scattering_event_ws.readY(i)[0]
     print("The sum of all scattering spectra: {0:.6e}".format(total_all))

-    # Calculate total of single scatter
+    # Calculate total scattering from the 'k01' detector bank
     single_scatter_event_ws = mtd['k01_events_dat_list_p_x_y_n_id_t']
     total_single = 0
     for i in range(single_scatter_event_ws.getNumberHistograms()):
       total_single += single_scatter_event_ws.readY(i)[0]
     print("The sum of all single scattering spectra: {0:.6e}".format(total_single))

-    # Calculate total of multiple scatter
+    # Calculate total scattering from the 'k02' detector bank
     multiple_scatter_event_ws = mtd['k02_events_dat_list_p_x_y_n_id_t']
     total_multiple = 0
     for i in range(multiple_scatter_event_ws.getNumberHistograms()):